AviaryInc/Mobile-Feather-SDK-for-Android/README.md

     <integer name="is_sticker">0</integer>

-This will mean that users won't see any default sticker pack, but instead only a link to download more packs from the marketplace.
+This will mean that users won't see any default sticker pack, but instead only a link to download packs from the marketplace.

 ![stickers](http://labs.sephiroth.it/tmp/android/9.png)